Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Numerical Experiments

-We illustrate the performance of the infinite-horizon BR-MDP formulation with different choices of risk measures and the proposed approximate bilevel DCP algorithm with two offline planning problems.
-Code for the experiments is included in the supplementary material.
-All algorithms are implemented in Python and run on a 1.4 GHz Intel Core i5 processor with 8 GB memory.
-Implementing details can be found in the appendix. \begin{itemize} \item \textbf{Path Planning} \quad In the offline path planning problem, an autonomous car (agent) navigates a two-dimensional terrain map represented by a $10$ by $10$ grid along roads to the destination.
-The agent chooses from four actions \{up, down, left, right\}.
-There are four types of roads: \{highway, main road, street, lane\}.
-The traffic time $\xi^{T}_i$ in each type of road is assumed to be independent and follows exponential distribution with different rate, denoted by $\theta_i^{T}, i=1,\cdots,4$, where $T$ stands for traffic time.
-The parameter value is assumed to be within the finite set. $\xi_i^{A} \in \{0,1\}, i=1,\cdots,4$ denotes whether there is car accident in each type of road, where $A$ stands for accident.
-The probability of car accident happening in each type of road is also assumed to be independent, denoted by $\theta_i^{A}$.
-The parameter value is assumed to be within the finite set.
-When there is an car accident, the agent receives a constant cost $T_A$ and makes no transition.
-Otherwise, the agent transitions to the next road depending on the action it takes and receives the cost, which is the traffic time for traversing that type of road.
-The agent stops when it reaches the destination.
-The discount factor $\gamma = 0.95$.
-The agent is given a historical dataset $\mathcal{H}_0$ containing past traffic times and car accident logs. \item \textbf{Multi-item Inventory Control} \quad In the offline multi-item inventory control problem, the warehouse manager decides how much to replenish from the set $\{0,1,\cdots,S_i-s_i\}$ for each item $i \in [K]$ at each time stage, where $S_i$ is the storage capacity for item $i$, $s_i$ is the current inventory level for item $i$.
-The customer demand is a random vector $\xi=(\xi^1,\cdots,\xi^K)$ with each $\xi_i$ following a Poisson distribution with parameter $\theta^i$.
-The state transition is given by $s_{t+1}=\max(s_t+a_t-\xi_t, 0)$, the cost function is given by $C(s_t,a_t,\xi_t)=h \cdot \max(s_t + a_t - \xi_t, 0) + p \cdot \max(\xi_t - s_t - a_t, 0)$, where $h$ is the holding cost and $p$ is the penalty cost.
-The discount factor $\gamma = 0.95$.
-The warehouse manager is given a historical dataset consisting of past customer demands. \end{itemize} We adapt two methods to our offline planning problem and evaluate their performances.
-The first method (CALP) comes from \cite{poupart2015approximate} with a risk-neutral POMDP formulation.
-The second method (DR-MDP) comes from \cite{xu2010distributionally} with a distributionally robust MDP formulation.
-Note that the BPO approach from \cite{lee2018bayesian} solves a risk-neutral BA-MDP formulation, where two separate encoders for the physical state and belief state are designed to deal with the continuous latent parameter space.
+We adapt two methods to our offline planning problems and compare their performances.
+The first method (CALP) comes from \citet{poupart2015approximate} with a risk-neutral POMDP formulation.
+The second method (DR-MDP) comes from \citet{xu2010distributionally} with a distributionally robust MDP formulation.
+Note that the BPO approach from \citet{lee2018bayesian} solves a risk-neutral BA-MDP formulation, where two separate encoders for the physical state and belief state are designed to deal with the continuous latent parameter space.
 It could have been a good benchmark if its encoder design were made available.
 Apart from the two benchmarks, we also compare with the nominal approach (MLE), where a maximal likelihood estimator for the parameter is computed from the given dataset and then a policy is obtained by solving the MDP with the plugged-in parameter value.
 In our proposed algorithm (ABDCP) for the infinite-horizon BR-MDP formulation, we consider two particular risk measures, namely expectation and CVaR with different risk levels $\alpha$.
-It should be noted that when the considered risk measure is expectation, our algorithm can be modified and reduced to CALP.
-Similar observation is verified in \cite{poupart2006analytic}, where the BA-MDP formulation is transformed into a POMDP formulation.
+It should be noted that, when the considered risk measure is expectation, our algorithm can be modified and reduced to CALP.
+Similar observation is verified in \citet{poupart2006analytic}, where the BA-MDP formulation is transformed into a POMDP formulation.